 Unique on the planet, the Caicos Conch Farm was certainly an interesting place.
 Damage caused by hurricanes essentially put an end to the venture, and the site is now closed.
 Remains of the farm and pens can still be seen in Leeward Going Through Channel.

 4-star rating for Caicos Conch Farm by Visit Turks and Caicos Islands

-The Conch Farm is closed until further notice due to damages caused by Hurricane Irma and Hurricane Maria in 2017.
+The Conch Farm is closed.
+It closed after damages caused by Hurricane Irma and Hurricane Maria in 2017.

 The stars of the attraction are Sally and Jerry, female and male pet conchs, which are on display for a hands-on show and tell.

 In addition to the outdoor sights, there’s a gift shop on the premises which sells shells and a range of locally produced conch souvenirs such as jewelry and bowls.

 One unique item you’ll learn about is the rare and beautiful treasure that is the conch pearl.
 These pearls may be brilliant pink, peach, white, and every shade in between.
 Shapes may be circular or oblong.
 Pearls can be found for sale at the Conch Farm and at some of the Grace Bay jewelry shops.